MehulSarup/Improving-Generalization-of-Deep-AUC-Maximization-for-Medical-Images/README.md

    This technique introduces additional variations to the input data during training, which can help to reduce overfitting and improve the generalization performance of the model.
 We created a class “Transform3D” to apply transformations for both the training and evaluation images.
 This was done to randomly scale the input voxel data during training.
 This technique had a significant impact on the performance

 ## PneumoniaMNIST
+Description: The PneumoniaMNIST is based on a prior dataset of 5,856 pediatric chest X-Ray images.
+The task is binary-class classification of pneumonia against normal.
+We split the source training set with a ratio of 9:1 into training and validation set and use its source validation set as the test set

 Hyperparameter Tuning Parameters:
 1. Loss function: AUCM loss
 2. Momentum: 0.8